 This post contains affiliate links.
 See my full disclosure.

-To create a band to keep everything together, or at least what appears to be a band, using two different colors, lay about five or so strips along the top.
+To create the band to keep everything together, or at least what appears to be a band, use two different colors and lay about five or so strips along the top.

 Bake your clay per the directions on your specific clay.
 My FIMO clay requires baking at 230 F for 30 minutes.
 Then, I removed from the oven and allowed to cool.

 And once baked, this polymer clay has quite a bit of “give” to it.
 I’ve been more cautious to just throw this keychain in my purse with wild abandon simply because some of those tassels are sticking out a bit.
 But overall, it’s seemed to hold up to use rather well.

 I just couldn’t not be more pleased with it’s final outcome.

 Interested in some other polymer clay project ideas?
 Check these out.

 - DIY Clay Tassel Keychain